 Annual Unused Max.

-Service Credit Hours + Carry- = Carry-
+Service Credit Hours + - Carry- = Carry-

 Years Earned Forward Forward

 1-4 80 160 240

 5-9 120 160 280

 10-19 160 160 320

 20 or more 200 160 360

 - (4) Cash Out of Unused Vacation.
 An employee may cash out one (1) week of unused vacation each calendar year by submitting a written request to the Finance Department starting December 1 and no later than December 31.
 Payment for the cash out shall be made to all employees who have elected this option in January of the following year.
 In the event an employee has exceeded the maximum vacation accrual and before excess vacation time is forfeited, payment for the excess vacation up to one (1) week will automatically be made without a written request being necessary. - (5) Payment of Vacation Upon Termination of Employment.
 An employee's balance is fully paid-out upon termination of employment, unless discharged for cause or otherwise specifically directed by the City Manager.
-Payment shall be made at the employee's current rate of pay, not including the annual percentage increase adjustment approved by City Council in January for that year, unless the employee actually worked at least one (1) full pay period in that calendar year. - (6) Scheduling of Vacation.
+Payment shall be made at the employee's current rate of pay, not including the annual percentage increase adjustment approved by City Council in January for that year, unless the employee actually worked at least one (1) full pay period in that calendar year.
+Employees who have not completed their initial probationary period are ineligible to cash out any accumulated vacation time.
+This requirement does not include promotional probationary periods. - (6) Scheduling of Vacation.
 It shall be the responsibility of the department manager to schedule vacations so that the necessary services of the City can be maintained.
 The scheduling of all vacation time is at the City's discretion and vacation requests must be submitted to the employee's department manager in writing in advance of the vacation date.
 The employee's vacation will not be considered scheduled until the employee has received written approval from his/her manager.
 The department manager will approve vacation requests in such a manner that necessary services of the City can be maintained with adequate staff available to operate efficiently.